Standards and accountability

 The High Court has the power to cancel any law or part of any law that is unconstitutional.
 Discusses what constitutes unconstitutional legislation and how legislation is judged to be unconstitutional.

-Public decisions may be judicially reviewed by the High Court to determine whether they are illegal.
+Administrative decisions may be judicially reviewed by the High Court to determine whether they are illegal.
 Find out how to initiate judicial review proceedings.

 This document describes the different ways that charitable organisations can be set up in Ireland.